hashicorp/terraform-provider-vsphere/website/docs/r/distributed_virtual_switch.html.markdown

 policy applies to.

-~> **NOTE:** These options are ignored for non-uplink port groups and hence are only useful at the DVS level.
+~> **NOTE:** These options are ignored for non-uplink port groups and hence are only useful at the VDS level.

 * `lacp_enabled` - (Optional) Enables LACP for the ports that this policy applies to.